 Q. What do you want to be when you grow up?
 A. When fishes and sharks get sick, I’ll fix them.

 Q. What else will you do?
 A. Just that.

 Come to the Regenstein Learning Campus’s free Opening Celebration, September 10 and 11, 10 a.m. to 4 p.m.; parking fees apply.

 Enjoy live music and activities, take home a free plant, and more.
 Members can stop by the lounge for light refreshments and a commemorative gift.

-Nature play abounds at the Chicago Botanic Garden, and can be found in many of our education programs, including family drop-in activities, Camp CBG, and the new nature preschool.
-Ann Halley, coordinator of early childhood programs, outlined a few nature play activities kids and families do at the Garden that can also be done at home.
+Nature play abounds at the Chicago Botanic Garden, and can be found in many of our education programs, including Family Drop-In activities, Camp CBG, and the Nature Preschool.
+Ann Halley, Nature Preschool director, outlined a few nature play activities that can be done at home.
 Choose an activity—or two—to keep children playing in nature throughout the school year:

 Create land art.
 Use twigs, rocks, and leaves to create artistic sculptures and let creativity be the guide.
 Build a stone tower topped with a flower, or let a design naturally reveal itself.
 Discover the beauty of natural materials and make whatever feels right.
 There are no limits on what can be created using material found in the backyard and a bit of imagination.

 Paint with mud.
 Why use regular paint when mud is so much more fun?
 Swap out watercolors for mud and ditch brushes for hands to create all-natural art.
 Take sustainability up a notch by using an outside surface—the sidewalk, a driveway, or back patio—instead of paper as your canvas.
 Wash creations away when you’re through.